swillems/labfbt_it/README.md

 ### MobaXTerm

-Download and install [MobaXterm v11.1](https://mobaxterm.mobatek.net/download-home-edition.html) (the installer edition, not the portable edition.
+Download and install [MobaXterm v11.1](https://mobaxterm.mobatek.net/download-home-edition.html) (the installer edition, not the portable edition).

 ### Linux